-Step 22.3 Check that all controls are working correctly before and after each flight.

-FOR ELECTRIC POWER, YOU WILL NEED TO INSTALL THE FUSE AND YOUR BATTERY TO TEST YOUR ESC & MOTOR OPERATION

-Step 23.5 It is very important to have the CG correct.
+STAGE 24 Step 23.1 The CG for your Pilatus PC9 is located at 2" to Step 23.5 It is very important to have the CG correct.
 Flying your model with the CG too far back will likely lead to loss of control and a crash.
-If you discover that after you have assembled your model and installed your radio, motor and battery that the CG of your model is incorrect you must bring the CG to the correct location by doing the following BEFORE FLYING :

-- Move the battery pack fore or aft

-- Do not add weight to correct the CG.
+If you discover that after you have assembled your model and installed your radio, motor and battery that the CG of your model is incorrect you must bring the CG to the correct location by doing the following BEFORE FLYING: - Move the battery pack fore or aft - Do not add weight to correct the CG.
 Move components & especially your battery pack rather than add weight.
 Only add weight as a measure of last resort.

-2.875 in

-(73 mm)

-2.5 in

-(64 mm)

-STAGE 24 CONFIRM MECHANICAL INTEGRITY

-Step 24.1 Once you have confirmed that the CG is correct, you should do a thorough review of the entire model before your first flight.
+CONFIRM MECHANICAL INTEGRITY Step 24.1 Once you have confirmed that the CG is correct. you should do a thorough review of the entire model before your first flight.
 Check everything twice!
 Every hook up, every coupling, everything!
 Do it twice!!
 Step 24.2 Before your first flight, have an experienced flyer review your work.
 Do not fly your model until it has been checked out by a third party who knows how to fly and how to set up a model aircraft.
 Do not fly alone.
 Seek experienced help.

 Step 24.3 Once you have completed your first flight, get in the habit of checking your model over before and after each flight!
 Don't fly if you find something that is not right!
 CONTROL SURFACE THROW SPECIFICATIONS:

 The throws are measured at the widest part of the control surface.
 Adjust the position of the pushrods at the control and/or servo horns to control the amount of throw.
-You may also use ATV's if you radio has them but the mechanical linkages should still be set so that the ATV's are near 100% for best servo resolution.
+You may 50-55mm 2 - 2 1⁄2 in.
+CG location also use ATV's if you radio has them but the mechanical linkages should still be set so that the ATV's are near 100% for best servo resolution.